VeSaPa/qa-portfolio/test-cases/register-test-cases.md

 1. Open the registration page
 2. Leave the email field empty
 3. Enter a valid password (e.g., `Pass1234`)
-4. Confirm the password
+4. Enter the same password in the confirm password field
-5. Observe the Register button
+5. Observe the validation message

 Expected Result:
-The Register button is disabled and a validation message indicating that the email field is required is displayed.
+A validation message is displayed indicating that the email field is required.

 # TC-REG-03 Verify registration fails when the password field is empty